jquatier/eureka-js-client/README.md

     statusPageUrl: 'http://__HOST__:8080/',
     healthCheckUrl: 'http://__HOST__:8077/healthcheck',
     dataCenterInfo: {
-      name: 'Amazon'
+      name: 'Amazon',
-    }
+    },
   },
   eureka: {
     // eureka server host / port / EC2 region
     host: 'eureka.test.mydomain.com',
-    port: 80
+    port: 80,
-  }
+  },
 });
 ```

 Notes:
-  * Under this configuration, the instance `hostName` and `ipAddr` will be set to the public host and public IP that the AWS metadata provides.
+  - Under this configuration, the instance `hostName` and `ipAddr` will be set to the public host and public IP that the AWS metadata provides.
-  * For status and healthcheck URLs, you may use the replacement key of `__HOST__` to use the public host.
+  - For status and healthcheck URLs, you may use the replacement key of `__HOST__` to use the public host.
-  * Metadata fetching can be disabled by setting `config.eureka.fetchMetadata` to `false` if you want to provide your own metadata in AWS environments.
+  - Metadata fetching can be disabled by setting `config.eureka.fetchMetadata` to `false` if you want to provide your own metadata in AWS environments.

 ### Looking up Eureka Servers in AWS using DNS
 If your have multiple availability zones and your DNS entries set up according to the Wiki article [Configuring Eureka in AWS Cloud](https://github.com/Netflix/eureka/wiki/Configuring-Eureka-in-AWS-Cloud), you'll want to set `config.eureka.useDns` to `true` and set `config.eureka.ec2Region` to the current region (usually this can be pulled into your application via an environment variable, or passed in directly at startup).